VadaPavMan/Cpp-Important-Practical-Questions-College/README.md

 # Cpp-Important-Practical-Questions-College

+**Students Need To Write The Algorithm, Draw the Flowchart, And Write The Program For The Following Problem.**

-Students need to write the Algorithm , draw the flowchart and write the program for the following problem.
-Note : [Algorithm 5 marks , FlowChart 5 marks, Program code : 20 marks] Total 30 Marks
+**Note : [Algorithm 5 marks , FlowChart 5 marks, Program code : 20 marks] Total 30 Marks**